-The Mayagüez Campus of the University of Puerto Rico guarantees equal opportunities to its applicants for employment and academic admission.
-It also guarantees students and employees equality in study and employment opportunities as well as in the benefits of the services and academic programs offered and the terms and conditions of employment.
-The Campus does not exclude from participation nor deny benefits to nor discriminate against any person by reason of age, race, sex, color, place of birth, social origin or condition, physical or mental handicap, or political or religious beliefs.

-Any applicant for academic admission or employment or any student or employee, who feels he or she has been discriminated against for any of the reasons cited above may file a complaint in writing with the Dean of Academic Affairs.
-The establishment of this policy as well as its compliance and publication are pursuant to the Federal regulations for the implementation of Title IX, Educational Amendments of 1972, and Section 504 of the 1973 Rehabilitation Act.
+The Mayagüez Campus of the University of Puerto Rico guarantees applicants equal opportunities for employment and academic admission.
+It also guarantees student and employee equality in study and employment opportunities as well as in the benefits of the services and academic programs offered and the terms and conditions of employment.
+UPRM does not exclude from participation nor denies benefits to nor discriminates against any person by reason of age, race, sex, color, place of birth, social origin or condition, physical or mental handicap, or political or religious beliefs.
+Any applicant for academic admission or employment or any student or employee, who feels discriminated against for any of the reasons cited above may file a complaint in writing with the Dean of Academic Affairs.
+The establishment of this policy as well as its compliance and publication are pursuant to Federal regulations for the implementation of Title IX, Educational Amendments of 1972 and Section 504 of the 1973 Rehabilitation Act.